windx0303/CODA-19/README.md

 ```

 ## How much did it cost?
-With our setup, annotating an abstract on average costs **$3.2**.
+Annotating one abstract costs **$3.2** on average with our setup.

-This cost includes the payment for workers and the 20% fee charged by mturk.
+This cost includes the payments for workers and the 20% fee charged by mturk.
 We ran out of budget after annotating ~11,000 abstracts.

 **Please reach out to us (Kenneth at txh710@psu.edu) if you or your institute are interested in funding this annotation effort.**

 ## How to Cite?